Copyright © 2009 W3C® (MIT, ERCIM, Keio), All Rights Reserved. W3C liability, trademark and document use rules apply.

 A user agent implements a mentioned specification or conformance clause.

-start file is rendered by the user agent.
-The dimensions of a viewport excludes scrollbars, toolbars, and other user interface
+A CSS viewport.
+For a start file rendered on continuous media, as defined in the [CSS] specification, a viewport is the area on which the Document of the start file is rendered by the user agent.
+The dimensions of a viewport excludes scrollbars, toolbars, and other user interface "chrome".

 A user agent is a software implementation of this specification that also supports the [Widgets-Packaging] specification.